 Are you inadvertently shutting down conversations with your kids?

-Sometimes we’re so excited to have an opportunity to talk, that we overdo it.
+Sometimes we’re so excited to have an opportunity to talk, that we overdo the conversations.
 Does that happen to you?

 A really easy way to engage your child (especially your teen!) is to ask their opinion about something.
 Just casually draw their attention to it, and ask what they think of it.
 Cast a glow of warm approval and gentle curiosity.